The opinion of a Russian-speaking immigrant: 7 reasons to move to the USA

 I am a businessman, married, two children.
 Apartment, car, cottage.
 Should I immigrate?

-For me, based on the experience of living in the United States, rather yes.
+For me, based on the experience of life in the United States, rather yes.
 The most important thing here is to evaluate what your wife thinks, whether it is possible to sell or delegate my business.
 Well, the most important thing is how happy I and my family are now.
 We live routinely (work-home-work) or enjoy life (we have a large circle of acquaintances and friends, an active life, rich in impressions and events).

 If the latter, then, of course, you can stay in your own country.